 Above all, Jackie is a study of loss and legacy.
-A deep essay on myth making and the strength that images have when moulding national consciousness.
+A deep essay on myth-making and the strength that images have when molding national consciousness.

 And, at the center of it all, stands Natalie Portman with a subtle, nuanced and captivating performance as the titular character.
 She embodies Jackie and captures the essence of her demure yet determined personality.